jcorporation/myMPD/docs/installation/compiling.md

 | other branches | unstable | development branches for new major and minor releases |
 {: .table .table-sm }

-Get the appropriated tarball or clone the git repository and switch to the wanted branch.
+Get the appropriated tarball or clone the git repository and checkout the wanted branch.

 **Example: Clone and use devel branch:**
 ```